semitable/lb-foraging/README.md

 <!-- CONTRIBUTING -->
 # Contributing

-**WARNING:** This is a fork meant as an archive of the code used in our publications.
-Development is still active in the [original repository](https://github.com/semitable/lb-foraging).
-Please redirect any issues, PRs, or questions there.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature`)